Alfresco/docs-alfresco/content-services/latest/develop/reference/web-scripts-ref.md

 * `curl -uadmin:admin "http://localhost:8080/alfresco/s/api/admin/usage"`

 The `scriptPath` identifies the web script to invoke and is defined by the web script itself.
-It must be unique within an Alfresco Content Services server.
+It must be unique within an Content Services server.
 Duplicate URIs result in a web script registration failure and one of the URIs will have to be adjusted before successful registration.
 A `scriptPath` can be as simple or as complex as required and can comprise many path segments.
 For example, the CMIS web script URI to retrieve children of a folder residing in the repository contains the folder path.
 The following command line retrieves the children of the Data Dictionary folder